M10 Booker: Design

 The M10 Booker features a fully tracked chassis, a four-person crew, and is armed with an M35 105mm main gun controlled by the same fire control system as the M1A2 Abrams, along with an M240C 7.62mm coaxial machine gun, and an M2 .50 caliber machine gun for the commander.
 It incorporates modular armor, smoke grenade launchers, ammunition stowage blowout panels, and an automatic fire suppression system to enhance battlefield survivability.
 The Booker is also equipped with Safran Optics 1's PASEO Commander's Independent Tactical Viewer (CITV) to increase the commander's situational awareness and to improve targeting capabilities.

-A feature of the M10 Booker is its air transportability, with its 38-ton weight allowing two M10 Bookers to be carried in a single C-17 Globemaster III, whereas the C-17 can only carry one Abrams tank, supposedly enhancing rapid deployment capabilities.
-The Army wanted a vehicle capable of being airdropped, however at 38 tons, the Booker cannot be airdropped.
+A feature of the M10 Booker was supposed to be its air transportability; its intended 38-ton weight would have allowed two M10 Bookers to be carried in a single C-17 Globemaster III, whereas the C-17 can only carry one M1 Abrams tank, which supposedly would have enhanced rapid deployment capabilities.
+However, the Booker's weight increased to 42 tons and the U.S. Air Force ruled that a C-17 could only carry one Booker.
+The Army initially wanted a vehicle that could be airdropped, but at 42 tons, the Booker cannot be airdropped.
 The Army envisioned the M10 Booker as a crucial asset for IBCT operations, particularly in forced and early entry missions where anti-access/area denial (A2/AD) conditions exist.